Academic Calendar

 Attendance

-Viterbo University challenges students to be learners who assume responsibility for being part of a community of scholars.
+- Viterbo University challenges students to be learners who assume responsibility for being a partof a community of scholars.
 Student presence and participation in the classroom is an important component of this challenge.
+Furthermore, as part of its mission, Viterbo University offers a graduate education that prepares students for ethical leadership in their professions and community engagement.
 Each student is encouraged to develop a professional work ethic that reflects responsibility, initiative, and teamwork.
-In light of the above, students are expected to attend all classes.
-Students who are absent from class miss opportunities to contribute to the learning environment of the classroom and to learn from their colleagues.
-Each program has specific attendance policies.
-Absences from class may result in a loss of college financial aid.
-Federal regulation requires that students make satisfactory progress toward a degree in order to retain federal financial aid.
-Students not able to attend classes due to military obligations should refer to the military deployment policy.
+Students who are absent from class miss opportunities to contribute to the learning environment of the classroom.
+Successful attendance in graduate courses demonstrates a professional demeanor and commitment to developing ethical leadership.

 Audit